ZEPXM/CYSE-Security-Project/README.md

 You should also delete the example logs in /results, as some of them would be appended to on future program runs.

-It's also important to note that some of the scripts are OS-dependent (expanded on further in /documentation).
+It's also important to note that some of the scripts are OS-dependent.
+They have only been tested on Ubuntu 24.04.1 LTS running the Windows Subsystem for Linux on Windows 10.

 ## Usage

-Assuming you're in the root directory
+Assuming you're in the root directory of the repository, run

 ```
 python3 ./scripts/<insert script>.py